 7. Relaxes the Muscles

-A sauna session after a workout is therefore considered a positive experience.
+As such, a sauna session after a workout is generally considered to be a positive experience.

 8. Flushes Toxins

-Sweating is actually a good thing, but due to our lifestyles, we typically don’t sweat enough.
+Sweating is a good thing, but due to our busy lifestyles, we typically don’t sweat enough.
 Regular sauna use can help change that.

-Just as with moderate exercise, the heart has to work a bit harder while being in a sauna.
-This benefits cardiovascular health in the long-term because the heart gradually becomes stronger.
+Like moderate exercise, the heart has to work a bit harder when being in a sauna.
+This benefits cardiovascular health in the long term because the heart gradually becomes stronger.